Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

     ![Pipeline Save](media/advlab22.png)

+    >**Note:** Make sure you add a random workitem link from the dropdown if it is not added automatically in order for the pipeline to run successfully.

 1. Once the **eShoponWeb** pipeline has been completed, click **Approve** and then click **Complete**.

 1. Change Merge Type to **Squash commit** and check box Delete SecretFix after merging, to merge changes into the main branch.